tanfwong/rfsoc_notes/_sources/ch4/math.md

     use functions in the Vitis HLS Math Library in both the DSP kernel code and the test bench code.

-* Start from v2024.2, Vitis HLS also support arbitrary precision float types using the template `ap_float<W, E>`, where `W` is the total bitwidth and `E` is the bitwidth of the exponent, leaving `1` bit for sign and the remaining `W-E-1` bits for the mantissa.
+* Starting from v2024.2, Vitis HLS also supports arbitrary precision float types using the template `ap_float<W, E>`, where `W` is the total bitwidth and `E` is the bitwidth of the exponent, leaving `1` bit for sign and the remaining `W-E-1` bits for the mantissa.
 Standard